paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

 1. Clear out all candidates pending availability.
 1. Clear out all validator bitfields.
 1. Update `Validators` with the validators from the session change notification.
-1. Update `CurrentSessionIndex` with the session index from the session change notification.

 ## Routines